harishkotra/gaia/README.md

 Here’s how it can help:

 1. **Simplify Node Setup:**
-   - Automates the installation and configuration of GaiaNet nodes, saving developers time and effort.
+   - Automates the installation and configuration of Gaia nodes, saving developers time and effort.
    - No need to manually download and configure dependencies.

 2. **Customizable AI Models:**